yelircaasi/nix-eli5/src/problems_with_package_management.md

 released from time to time, sometimes to add features, sometimes to fix bugs and to patch security vulnerabilities, and sometimes just to improve code quality.
-It is generally a good idea to keep up-to-date on software, but in, practice, some projects are better than others at keeping their dependincies up-to-date.
+It is generally a good idea to keep up-to-date on software, but in, practice, some projects are better than others at keeping their dependencies up-to-date.
 If we're unlucky, this can lead to dependency conflicts, where our project has dependencies which we'll call A and B, and A depends on a different, older version of B. Under "vanilla" Linux, we can't have two